 The heuristic rationale for QV is quite simple.
 The marginal benefit to a voter of an additional vote is her value multiplied by her {\em marginal pivotality} (roughly, the perceived probability that an additional unit of vote will sway the decision).
 She maximizes utility by equating this marginal utility to the linear marginal cost of a vote.
-Therefore, if voters share the same marginal pivotality, they will buy votes in proportion to their values, thus bringing about utilitarian efficiency.
+Therefore, \emph{if voters share the same marginal pivotality}, they will buy votes in proportion to their values, thus bringing about utilitarian efficiency.
 Furthermore, the quadratic cost function is the \emph{unique} cost function with this property.
-The mathematical details behind this argument are given in Subsection \ref{intuition}.
+This argument is explained in further detail in Subsection \ref{intuition}.

-Previous research has used variations of this rationale to justify quadratic mechanisms in related collective-decision-making problems discussed below.
-However, to our knowledge, this heuristic rationale has never been translated into a rigorous argument for efficiency in the sort of non-cooperative, incomplete information game theoretic model in which mechanisms for allocating private goods have been studied at least since the work of \citet{myersonauction}.
-Although, as we discuss below, one could attempt to make this intuition precise in a variety of potential models, we choose to begin with the simple and canonical setting described above, analogous to the \citeauthor{myersonauction}'s auction model.
-Unfortunately, in this setting, the crucial assumption of this rationale -- that in equilibrium all voters will have the same marginal pivotality -- is false, as we will show.
-As a result, formal equilibrium analysis is a far more subtle task than the heuristic argument of the previous paragraph.
-Nevertheless, we will show that for voters with values in the ``bulk'' of the distribution, the marginal pivotality is approximately constant,\footnote{Theorems of \citet{kahn} and \citet{nabil} imply marginal pivotality must converge to zero as $N \rightarrow \infty$.
-Our results will show that, nonetheless with probability approaching $1$, the ratio between the marginal pivotalities of two randomly chosen voters will be close to $1$.} which will allow us to prove convergence to efficiency.
+Variations of this rationale have been used to justify quadratic mechanisms in a number of related collective-decision-making problems.
+However, to our knowledge, this heuristic rationale has never been translated into a rigorous argument for efficiency in the sort of non-cooperative, incomplete information game theoretic model in which mechanisms for allocating private goods have been studied, at least since the work of \citet{myersonauction}.
+In fact, as we will show, in the modified setting of quadratic voting that we will consider the crucial \emph{ansatz} of the rationale -- that in equilibrium all voters will have the same marginal pivotality -- is false.
+As a result, formal equilibrium analysis is a far more subtle task than the heuristic argument of the previous paragraph might suggest.
+Nevertheless, we will show that for voters with values in the ``bulk'' of the distribution, the marginal pivotality is approximately constant.\footnote{Theorems of \citet{kahn} and \citet{nabil} imply marginal pivotality must converge to zero as $N \rightarrow \infty$.
+Our results will show that, with probability approaching $1$, the \emph{ratio} between the marginal pivotalities of two randomly chosen voters will be close to $1$.}